Skip to main content

 Dapper’s eyes gleamed with a mix of awe and fear.
 "They say it holds the threads of time itself.
 Touch it, and you'll unravel the fabric of what's yet unseen."

-The voices swelled, urgent and mournful, as if the crystal was in sync with the very heartbeat of Mistwood.
+The buzzing was urgent and mournful, as if the crystal was in sync with the very heartbeat of Mistwood.
 Goldwynn felt a shiver run down her spine.
-This was the power the Boar sought – to rewrite pivotal moments, to sculpt the future to their evil designs on the reign.
+This was the power the Boar sought – to rewrite pivotal moments, to sculpt the future to their evil designs of their reign.

 Chipper's eyes darted to the crystal, then back to Goldwynn, his expression twisted in a mix of fascination and warning.
 "If they get it, the whole world could collapse like a house of cards."

 The auroras within the crystal seemed to writhe, as if alive.
 Goldwynn's resolve hardened.
-They wouldn't let the Pigs wield this power.
+They wouldn't let the Mighty Boar wield this power.

 The Starwood Crystal with its sacredness, would stay locked, its secrets safe, and the timeline intact.